Dr Ellen Wiles

 Before taking up my post at Exeter I taught Creative Writing at QMUL, City Lit, and Camden Arts Centre.
 I previously worked as a barrister and as a musician.

 I am currently working on my second novel.
 My literary agent is Laura Macdougall at United Agents.

 My personal website is: www.ellenwiles.com and I am on Twitter @ellenwiles.

-For current students: my office hours this term are on Thursdays from 11-2pm and meetings will be online.
+For students: my office hours this term are on Mondays from 3-4pm and Thursdays from 4-5pm, online or in person.
 Please email me if you'd like to book a slot.